 Broadband access differs significantly between the eastern, central and western parts of the state as well as the cape and islands.
 The majority of "unserved" and "underserved" communities are in western Massachusetts, which represents approximately 1/3 of the land mass in the state.
 Barriers to broadband access and deployment in this region are primarily due to topography, vegetation and population density.
-Western Massachusetts, as well as Cape Cod, currently lacks the middle mile infrastructure needed to encourage private sector development of last mile service.
+Western Massachusetts, as well as Cape Cod and the islands, currently lacks the middle mile infrastructure needed to encourage private sector development of last mile service or to achieve downstream speeds of 4 Mbps.